jordandouglas/GammaSpikeModel/README.md

 Then `spikeMean` is the average number of changes per site per bifurcation (which may be observed or unobserved).
 For example an average spike size of 0.01 means that 1% of all sites are expected to change (possibly back into the original state) at each bifurcation - one per internal node and one per stub.
 We examined 8 empirical datasets with support for punctuated equilibrium, and found that `spikeMean` estimates ranged from 0.001 to 0.07.
 The default prior for `spikeMean` is centered around this interval.
 This is an important parameter, and testing for sensitivity is recommended.

-BEAST 2 will log the following parameters onto the tree:
+BEAST 2 will log the following terms onto the tree:

 - `BDWSstubs` or `FBDWSstubs`: number of stubs per branch (if using the appropriate tree prior).
 - `GSMbranchRates`: the relative branch rates (relaxed clock).